WestDRI/wgpages/content/chapel-gpu.md

 It took 0.192508 seconds
 ```

-This plotting snippet won't work with the GPU version as there the array `stability` is defined on the GPU
+This plotting snippet won't work with the GPU version, as in that version the array `stability` is defined on
-only.
-You can move the definition of `stability` to the host, and then the code with plotting on the CPU will
+the GPU only.
+You can move the definition of `stability` to the host, and then the code with plotting on the
-work.
+CPU will work.
 However, plotting a large heatmap can really benefit from GPU acceleration.

 {{< question num="`port plotting to a GPU`" >}}
 This is a take-home exercise: try porting this plotting block to a GPU.
 On my side, I am running into an issue